Hurly77/Hurly77.github.io/_posts/2020-05-30-sinatra_in_a_nutshell.markdown

 ## 1. NUMERO UNO

-If your anything like me, you'll want to cut out is much monotonous work as possible this includes building a File structure.
-Luckily for us, there is a nice little gem Know as called [corneal](https://github.com/thebrianemory/cornealthat) will do the bulk of the work for us.
+If your anything like me, you'll want to cut out as much monotonous work as possible this includes building a File structure.
+Luckily for us, there is a ruby gem for that. [corneal](https://github.com/thebrianemory/cornealthat) will do the bulk of the work for us.
 Just like any other gem, you'll want to install said gem like so:

 ```ruby
 gem install corneal